Semitendinosus Muscle Pain: Signs and Symptoms

 - Pain and stiffness in the semitendinosus is often diagnosed as hamstring tendinitis or sciatica.

-- The semitendinosus along with the other two hamstring muscles provides a braking system that keeps your body from falling forward when standing upright.
+- A braking action of the semitendinosus muscle along with the other hamstring muscles stop the body from falling forward when standing upright.

 - L5 radiculopathy

 Other muscles that should be considered and examined in conjunction with the semitendinosus muscle: